ayumi-cloud/oc-security-module/README.md

 #### Filters

 Removed the fixed `max-height` and now the cms uses the the devices screensize as a `max-height`, with vertical autoscroll feature enabled.
 For mobile devices the filter window adjusts to the devices screen width, giving optimized results for user experience.

+Multi-level filters are available in October II, allowing users to set child parameters from the same drop-down menu.

 ### Themes